-Grade Disputes: Any dispute about a grade must be taken up with your TA within one week of the grade posting, so please keep track of your grades and check them when you see an announcement.
+Grade Disputes: Any dispute about a grade must be taken up within one week of the grade posting, so please keep track of your grades and check them when you see an announcement.
 If you are disputing your grade on one of the assignments, you must prepare a .doc or .docx document, going point-by-point through the rubric and explaining why you think your work deserves a different grade.
 Please note that grade disputes are not a normal part of the grading process.
-Grade disputes should be submitted only when you can justify clearly why you believe your grade should be changed.
-Please submit your grade dispute first to the person who graded your paper.
-If your dispute is ongoing after this, you may contact your professor.
-If you have talked with both the TA and the professor and still want to pursue a grade dispute, see the university's Complaint, Grievance, and Appeal Procedures
+Grade disputes should be submitted only when you can clearly justify why you believe your grade should be changed.
+Please submit your grade dispute to your professor directly.
+If you have talked with the professor and still want to pursue a grade dispute, see the University's Complaint, Grievance, and Appeal Procedures.

 Page Limits and Formatting: Papers with page limits must use APA formatting (don't worry if APA is new to you; we will cover it in class) and must adhere to the page limits.
 Expressing yourself in a clear and succinct manner is a very valuable writing skill!
 Thus, exceeding the page limit will result in a reduction of your grade.
 Page limits are also strict to keep the playing field fair for everyone (obviously if someone is permitted to go over the page limit without grade reduction, they are able to fit in a lot more details than someone who followed the rules).
-Since there has to be a cut off somewhere, points will be reduced even if you only went over the limit slightly.
+Since there must be a cut off somewhere, points will be reduced even if you only went over the limit slightly.